Development guide

 This init step does three things:

-2. Installs pre-commit, tox, and tox-docker.
+2. Installs pre-commit, tox, and the necessary tox plugins.

 3. Installs the pre-commit hooks.